pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 - Affordable rent units are built by the city to accommodate low-income families.
 To get one of these units, you need to be under a certain income level to receive a voucher.
 - The city builds rent units for all income groups.

-Looking at the numbers and restrictions we can conclude that rent controls were either not effective at all (rents are the same as without controls) or not effective enough (rents would be higher without controls).
+Looking at the numbers and restrictions, we can conclude that rent controls were either not effective at all (rents are the same as without controls) or not effective enough (rents would be higher without controls).
 But why is that?
 In the following sections we will take a look at the implemented controls and discuss some new strategies which might solve the current problem.

 ### What are feasible solutions?
 ### Limit rent growth
 Limiting rent growth can be done in different ways.
 A city can set a global upper limit on rent growth, or it can be area specific.
 Limiting the minimum amount of time between increases can also be put in this category.
 In the case of Hamburg, rents can be increased up to `average-area-rent + 10%` and only once a year [20].
 Furthermore, increases aren't allowed to be more than 15% in 3 years.
 That makes roughly 4.8% per year or 39% in 8 years.
 That shows rent increases were on average within the bounds of law but still higher than inflation.
 We also have to take into account that price increases are not equally distributed and might be higher depending on the city district.

 Another problem with this control is that tenants have to report unfair/illegal rent increases, but that requires them to know the `average-area-rent`.
 Furthermore, tenants might not be willing to report their landlords in fear of losing their apartment.
 People, on the other hand, moving into the city don't know the `average-area-rent` and they don't have leverage to report landlords.
 If you report you don't get a flat.
 Therefore, it seems incentives are working against this control.
 A list of exemptions makes it also possible for landlords to bypass the controls.

-A more effective solution could require tenants to report they rent when registering a flat (what is already required).
+A more effective solution could require tenants to report their rent when registering a flat (what is already required).
 Thus, the city could keep track of rents and could act immediately when a landlord violates a limit.
 It would also remove the negative incentives since all tenants are now required to provide rent information.
 Reducing the list of exemptions - or remove them completely - would also help to stabilize rent growth.
 Last but not least, moving the upper limits closer to the inflation value should also help to contain rent growth.

 #### Penalizing empty office and rent units
 A city could penalize landlords which own offices or rent units which stay vacant longer than a limit `t_vacant`.
 This penalty could be a small fine (`x%` of the current rent) starting after a short time (e.g. 3 months) and which increases over time.